 VEOA eligibility applies to the following categories of veterans who separated under honorable conditions:

-• Military service members separated after 3 or more years of continuous active service.
+- Military service members separated after three or more years of continuous active service.

 Applying for Federal Employment

-An applicant applying through the competitive hiring process (e.g., Delegated Examining, VEOA, VRA, 30% or More Disabled Veterans, etc.) will apply directly to a job opportunity announcement on USAJOBS.
+An applicant applying through the competitive hiring process (e.g., Delegated Examining, VEOA, VRA, 30 Percent or More Disabled Veterans, etc.) will apply directly to a job opportunity announcement on USAJOBS.
 It is the responsibility of the applicant to determine if they are both eligible and qualified for a position vacancy when applying to a job opportunity announcement as well as ensuring all supporting documentation is submitted.
-A Human Resources Specialist will verify eligibility and qualifications once a job opportunity announcement is closed.
+A human resources specialist will verify eligibility and qualifications once a job opportunity announcement is closed.

-An applicant applying through the non-competitive hiring process (e.g., VRA or 30% or More Disabled Veterans) may submit their application for consideration whether or not a job opportunity announcement exists at the time of application submission.
-Applicants interested in the non-competitive hiring process should send an email to VeteransHiring@sec.gov in order to receive information on next steps in the process.
+An applicant applying through the noncompetitive hiring process (e.g., VRA or 30 Percent or More Disabled Veterans) may submit their application for consideration whether or not a job opportunity announcement exists at the time of application submission.
+Applicants interested in the noncompetitive hiring process should send an email to VeteransHiring@sec.gov in order to receive information on next steps in the process.